-It’s not unusual for small company owners to debate whether they should hire all full-time employees, all part-time employees, or a mix of the two.
+It’s not unusual for small company owners to debate whether they should hire all full-time employees, all part-time employees, or a mix of the two, like a debate between part-time vs. full-time employees.
 Some businesses require more part-time employees to meet changing demands, while others want a steadier and more predictable workforce.
 Each employment choice has advantages and disadvantages, the final selection is based on your company’s unique needs.
 But before you arrive at your final decision on whether to hire part-time or full-time employees, there are a few differences you want to consider.

 One of the advantages of recruiting part-time staff is the schedule flexibility they enable.
 Part-time personnel can help you ramp up when business heats up and cut back when things slow down if your schedule demands alter.

 When you can’t guarantee stable work schedules, however, it might be difficult to acquire and maintain committed personnel.
 It’s also difficult to assist individuals in becoming fully adept at their jobs if they just work part-time.